TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 ## 8. Tips & Observations

-- Whenever an operation divides something â†’ BSOA appears
+- Whenever an operation divides something → BSOA appears
-- Splitting until all â‰¤ X uses formula (v-1)/X
+- Splitting until all ≤ X uses formula (v-1)/X
 - Lower penalty = harder = more operations
 - Higher penalty = easier = fewer operations

-- **âš ï¸ Pitfalls**
+- **⚠️ Pitfalls**
-    - Using greedy splits on heap â†’ TLE
+    - Using greedy splits on heap → TLE
     - Overflow if using int for ops (use long)
     - Wrong split formula:
-      * âŒ v / X
+      * ❌ v / X
-      * âœ” splits = (v - 1) / X
+      * ✔ splits = (v - 1) / X
-    - Returning high instead of lowâ€”use low at the end
+    - Returning high instead of low—use low at the end
     - Missing binary search on penalty logic (not on indices)
 ---